How To Convert a Golf Cart To Lithium Batteries

 Step 3: Connect Battery Cables and Wiring

-Step 4: Install and Verify Charger Compatibility
+Step 4: Install and Confirm Charger Compatibility

 Cost Considerations for Lithium Golf Cart Battery Conversion